Khushvircheema/Infinite-Scroll/README.md

 ## Features

 - **Infinite Scrolling**: Continuously loads more images as the user scrolls down.
-- **Unsplash API Integration**: Fetches high-quality images from Unsplash based on search queries.
+- **Unsplash API Integration**: Fetches high-quality images from Unsplash.
 - **Responsive Design**: Ensures the website looks great on various devices and screen sizes.

 ## Technologies Used